Neofix-IT/simple-downloads-list_wordpress_plugin/readme.txt

 = v 1.2.1 =

-Bugfix: After adding a row, the wordpress file dialog wasn't working -> Fixed.
+Bugfix: After adding a row, the WordPress file dialog wasn't working -> Fixed.

 = v 1.2.0 =

-New: Select files and content by using the wordpress file dialog.
+New: Select files and content by using the WordPress file dialog.
 New: Preventing file opening via browser after a click on download -> preferring a download instead.
 Improved description for admin panel and readme.txt